JimMoen/emqx-docs/en_US/dashboard/cluster_settings.md

 The **System Topic** tab page provides configuration items for EMQX's built-in system topics.
 EMQX periodically publishes operational status, usage statistics, and real-time client events to system topics prefixed with `$SYS/`.
 When clients subscribe to these topics, EMQX will publish related information to those topics.
 Configuration items for system topics include message publish interval, heartbeat interval, etc.

+### Force Shutdown

+The **Force Shutdown** tab allows you to configure the automatic shutdown behavior based on resource usage thresholds.
+This feature safeguards the EMQX from potential instability due to excessive resource consumption, such as message queue length or heap size.

+You can configure settings for the following fields in the **Force Shutdown** tab page:

+- **Enable Force Shutdown**: This toggle switch enables or disables the force shutdown feature.
+When enabled, the system will automatically trigger a shutdown if the specified resource thresholds are surpassed.
+It is enabled by default.
+- **Max Heap Size**: Specifies the maximum allowed heap size for the system.
+If the heap size surpasses this limit, the system will initiate a forced shutdown to maintain stability.
+The default value is `32 MB`.
+- **Max Message Queue Length**: Defines the maximum allowed length for the message queue.
+If the queue exceeds this length, a forced shutdown will be triggered to prevent system overload.
+The default value is `1000`.

 ## Listeners

 Click on **Management** -> **Listeners** in the left menu to enter the listeners page.
 This page displays a list of listeners by default.
 EMQX provides four common listeners: